 What you sell on your EKM online shop, as well as your target customers, plays a part in which social media platforms you use to promote yourself.
-The most popular platforms - Facebook, Instagram and Twitter - provide a good foundation to begin with, and each has different benefits and features.
+The most popular platforms - Facebook and Instagram - provide a good foundation to begin with, and each has different benefits and features.

 This is still the most popular social media platform in the UK.
 78% of UK internet users use Facebook, meaning that 40 million people can potentially see your paid advertising on the platform.
 Facebook Pages (which are different from standard Facebook Profiles intended for people) are used to represent businesses, brands, charities and causes, and it’s one of these that you need to create to promote your EKM online shop.
 When set up correctly, a Facebook Page allows users to follow you, leave reviews, purchase items from your online shop and much more.
 To set up a Facebook Page, this Guide will take you through the steps required.
 You will need to make a Facebook Profile first if you don’t have one already as this is used to create the Facebook Page, but when the Page has been created and published, the profile won’t be visible on it unless you wish it to be so.

 42% of UK internet users can be found on the aspirational image site Instagram, where ‘lifestyle’ and ‘styled’ images reign supreme.
-Rather than publish online shop standard product images with a classic plain background - which don’t do as well on Instagram - images should be either ‘styled’ - where the product is displayed with accessories, like a magazine advert, or ‘lifestyle’ - where the product is actually being worn or used in an often aspirational image.
+Rather than publish online shop standard product images with a classic plain background - which don’t perform well on Instagram - images should be either ‘styled’ - where the product is displayed with accessories, like a magazine advert, or ‘lifestyle’ - where the product is actually being worn or used in an often aspirational image.
 80% of Instagram users have followed at least one favourite brand or company, looking for inspiration from their posts, which is an excellent reason to use it.
 Instagram also allows users with a Business Profile to offer ‘Instagram Shopping’, where customers can purchase items from tags placed on products within a post.
-This Guide explains how to open an Instagram account whilst this blog post explains what kind of content you need to create to make your Instagram profile appealing for your potential customers.
-If you want to set up Instagram Shopping, you will need to have created a Facebook Page with a populated Shop Tab first, before following the steps within this Guide, where you’ll learn how to convert your Instagram into a Business Profile and tag your products within your posts.
+This Guide explains how to open an Instagram account and if you want to set up Instagram Shopping, you will need to have created a Facebook Page with a populated Shop Tab first, before following the steps within this Guide, where you’ll learn how to convert your Instagram into a Business Profile and tag your products within your posts.

 Obviously, smaller businesses may not always suit having their own YouTube channel, but as the UK’s second most popular social media platform, it’s definitely worth considering.
 Flint revealed last year that 37.1 million UK adults use YouTube for a variety of different reasons.
 If you can use your own products in ‘how-to’ style videos, or your products are something where videos are a key feature - such as drones, Go Pros or similar - then it’s worth researching to see what kind of content you could create to share with your target customers.
 This Guide will take you through the process of creating your own YouTube account - but you don’t have to create anything right away.
 Research what your competitors are producing for YouTube and what kind of videos are popular before defining how this could be translated onto your own brand and product lines.